 What is a power of attorney (POA)?

 A power of attorney (POA) is a legal document that grants one person (the agent) the authority to act on behalf of another person (the principal).
-This authority can cover financial, healthcare, and personal decisions, ensuring the principal’s affairs are managed effectively when they are unable to do so.
+This authority can cover financial, healthcare, and personal decisions, ensuring the principal’s affairs are managed effectively when they cannot do so.

-Why is obtaining a power of attorney important?
+Why is obtaining a power of attorney necessary?

 Obtaining a POA is important because it ensures decisions about finances, healthcare, and personal matters are handled according to the principal’s wishes.
-It also helps avoid potential legal disputes, reduces stress during emergencies, and provides peace of mind for both the principal and agent.
+It also helps avoid potential legal disputes, reduces stress during emergencies, and provides the principal and agent peace of mind.

 What are the main types of power of attorney?